verplo2136/SQL/02_assignments/assignment_rubric.md

 );

-Type 2 - no history, overwrite, primary key is cusotmer id, records are not unique per Customer CREATE TABLE IF NOT EXISTS CustomerAddress (
+Type 2 - no history, overwrite, primary key is cusotmer id, records are not unique per Customer --CREATE TABLE IF NOT EXISTS CustomerAddress (
     customer_id INT PRIMARY KEY,
     address VARCHAR(100),
     city VARCHAR(100),